 She left New York City in 1961 and married Robert Elross where they founded the 14th Street Arts Center and the Playhouse Theatres before establishing the acting school that bears her name.
 She has been a consultant for major motion pictures, television studios, and film directors and has been encouraging actors for over 50 years now.
 Her students have won Academy Awards, Emmy Awards, Tony Awards, Obie Awards, and countless local awards.
 She received the Payne Knickerbocker Lifetime Achievement Award in 1989.

-Matthew Shelton is the son of two well-known artists, Jean Shelton and the late Robert Elross.
+Matt Shelton is the son of two artists, Jean Shelton and the late Robert Elross.
 After graduating from the University of California at Santa Barbara he began studying and acting in plays to begin what he considers his true formal education.
 Besides his parents, early artistic influences came from Broadway actor/director and Group Theatre member Wendell Phillips.
 He studied acting in New York, Los Angeles, and San Francisco.
 Other artistic influences came from two Russian Director/Actors Oleg Liptsin (Russian Academy of Theater Arts, Moscow) and Sasha Tihiy (Moscow Shukin Theatre School).
 After a series of San Francisco play performances, he received his Equity Stage card by performing in Orphans at the Marin Theatre Company to wide critical acclaim.
 As a natural comedian one of his performances in Laughing Wild was reviewed as "easily the finest comedic performance on the San Francisco stage."
 As a performer he has acted in classics such as; Who's Afraid of Virginia Woolf, Long Days Journey into Night, Of Mice and Men, Death of A Salesman, The Seagull and others.
-He has performed in radio, television commercials, film and theater and has directed/produced over 25 theatre productions including the landmark productions of Edmond, Glengarry Glen Ross, Marat/Sade, The Big Funk, Who's Afraid of Virginia Woolf?, The Cherry Orchard, and many others.
-He has acted, directed, produced, and taught over the last 25 years and in 1993 he founded the Shelton Theater where he continues to work with veteran Bay Area actors and directors while providing opportunity to new artists.
+He has performed in radio, television commercials, film and theater and has directed/produced over 50 theatre productions including the landmark productions of Edmond, Glengarry Glen Ross, Marat/Sade, The Big Funk, Noises Off, A Streetcar Named Desire, Who's Afraid of Virginia Woolf?, The Cherry Orchard, and many others.
+He has acted, directed, produced, and taught over the last 30 years and in 1993 he founded the Shelton Theater where he continues to work with veteran Bay Area actors and directors while providing opportunity to new artists.
 He has also taught acting at the College of the Arts and the San Francisco Art Institute.
-He is Artistic Director of the Shelton Studios where the art of acting in cinematic and theatrical performance is studied and created.
+He is Artistic Director of the Shelton Theater and Shelton Studios where the art of acting in cinematic and theatrical performance is studied and created.

 Margery Fairchild is a Director, Actor and Choreographer based in San Francisco.
 She is the founder/ artistic director of Dark Porch Theatre and has been making original theatre in the Bay Area for 12 years.
 She wrote and directed Hen, the Musical, Under The Bed, The In Betweens, Eleanor (2011 Bay Area Theatre Critics Circle Award for Achievement in Playwriting and Nominated for Best Original Musical Production) and Pas De Quatre.
 With an extensive dance and literary background, Ms. Fairchild's class will focus on textual comprehension, clear theatrical objective and exploring the physicality of character work.